emo3/websrvd/README.md

     terraform validate
     # format the files, if you want
     terraform fmt -diff -recursive
-    # Apply the values, add "-auto-approve", if you do not want it to prompt
+    # Apply the values, remove "-auto-approve", if you want it to prompt
-    terraform apply
+    terraform apply -auto-approve
     ## to remove it
-    terraform destroy
+    terraform destroy -auto-approve
     ```

 ## Verify